Chicken Enchilada Soup

 - 2 cans white beans, like Great Northern, rinsed and drained

-- In a large pot, add the chicken broth, chicken breasts, green chiles, onion, potatoes, pepper, butternut squash, garlic, salt and cumin.
-Bring the mixture to a boil and simmer, covered, until the chicken is cooked through and the vegetables are tender, about 20 minutes.
-If there doesn’t seem to be enough liquid for the vegetables/chicken to boil in, try adding in 1-2 cups water but don’t add too much extra liquid or the soup won’t be as thick as it should.
+- STOVETOP: In a large pot, add the chicken broth, chicken breasts, green chiles, onion, potatoes, pepper, butternut squash, garlic, salt, cumin, and taco seasoning.
+Bring the mixture to a boil and simmer, covered or partially covered, until the chicken is cooked through and the vegetables are tender, about 20 minutes.
+If there doesn’t seem to be enough liquid for the vegetables/chicken to boil in, add water or broth but take care not to add too much extra liquid or the flavor and consistency will be affected.
+Go to step #4.

-- Remove the chicken from the pot to a cutting board.
+- Remove the chicken from the pot/slow cooker/Instant Pot to a cutting board.
 Let it cool slightly before shredding or dicing.
-Ladle the remaining vegetables and broth into a blender (in several batches, if needed) and puree the broth and vegetables until smooth.
+Use an immersion blender or ladle the remaining vegetables and broth into a blender (in several batches, if needed), and puree the broth and vegetables until smooth.
 Take care not to overfill the blender since the mixture will be hot and will expand as it blends!
-Pour the pureed soup mixture back into the large pot.
+Pour the pureed soup mixture back into the pot/slow cooker/Instant Pot.
 Whisk in the sour cream and tomato sauce.
-Stir in the taco seasoning, beans and cooked chicken.
-Cook until heated through.
+Stir in the beans and chopped chicken.
+Heat through.

 - Serve the soup with additional toppings: tortilla chips, sour cream, shredded cheese, avocado, pico de gallo or salsa, etc. The options are endless!